JRrooot/JRrooot/README.md

-# 👋 Hey, I'm **Jaffin Ronald**
+# 👋 Hey, I'm **Jaffin**

-### 🌐 Aspiring Cybersecurity Professional
+### 🌐 Offensive Security Student
-Passionate about learning cybersecurity through programming and hands-on projects, starting from basic tools and gradually exploring advanced techniques.
+Focused on penetration testing, automation, and hands-on projects — starting from basic tools and steadily moving into advanced techniques.

 ---